 Listed below are five important must-have features that you should look for while choosing a guide:

-- Subjects covered: As you already know, all test takers do not have the same needs for the test preparation.
+- Subjects covered: As you already know, all test takers do not have the same needs for test preparation.
 Therefore, depending on your subject area of study and the kind of help you need -comprehensive preparation help or help in only specific areas like for taking practice questions – you need to choose your study guide.
 For example, a popular title like COMPASS Exam - Bob Miller's Math Prep may not be useful to you if you are not taking up Math at college.

-- Authenticity and accuracy: Subjects covered in the study guide is a very important aspect; so are the authenticity and accuracy of the information provided in the guide.
+- Authenticity and accuracy: Subjects covered in the study guide is a very important aspect; so is the authenticity and accuracy of the information provided in the guide.
 This includes stuff like the publisher's credibility and popularity, and the author’s expertise and experience in the subject domain.

 - Test overview: As a test aspirant, it is essential that you have a clear understanding about the important test aspects.
 A good test guide should present all the required information about the test in a nutshell, so that you do not miss any vital point.

-- Tests and practice questions: Taking a pre-test is one of the best ways to start any test preparation.
+- Tests and practice questions: Taking a pre-test is one of the best ways to start any test's preparation.
 A pre-test is a blue-print of your abilities, skills, and shortcomings, if any.
-Practice tests on the other hand, helps you keep a tab on your progress and familiarize you with the test pattern.
+Practice tests on the other hand, help you keep a tab on your progress and familiarize you with the test pattern.
 When choosing a study guide, therefore, choose a book that includes at least one pre-test and plenty of practice questions.

-- Price of the title and accessibility: The title that you choose to help you in your test preparation should be affordable to your pockets.
+- Price of the title and accessibility: The title that you choose to help you in your test preparation should be affordable to your pocket.
 You may also find many free and downloadable materials these days.
 Therefore, you need to choose a title that is viable and worth the money that you spend.
 Accessibility is yet another feature you should look for while choosing a guide.
 This includes considering any special needs that you may have, and also the availability of the title with a friend or at a public library nearby.

 You may use these pointers while choosing a guide for COMASS preparation.
 Whichever prep guide you choose, however, the vital point is that you prepare yourself well for the test according to your specific needs.